-The old-growth redwood logging in the Santa Cruz area, including this property, occurred approximately 110 years ago.
-As was common throughout the area, this clear-cut logging was often followed by fire, usually intentionally set to burn bark and slash.
+The old-growth redwood logging in the Santa Cruz area, including this property, occurred around the turn of the century.
+As was common throughout the area, this clearcut logging was often followed by fire, usually intentionally set to burn bark and slash.
 Fire scars on the old-growth stumps are evidence of this fire activity.

-Under the ownership of Mr. Labarba the property was next harvested in 1983.
-This selective harvest appears to have removed approximately 50% of the larger second growth trees.
+Under the ownership of Mr. Engel, the property was next harvested in 1997.
+This selective harvest appears to have removed approximately 50% of the larger second growth redwood and Douglas-fir trees.